Dynamsoft/barcode-reader-javascript-samples/hello-world/next/README.md

 ### Create and edit the `VideoCapture` component

 * Create `VideoCapture.tsx` under `/components/VideoCapture/`.
 The `VideoCapture` component helps decode barcodes via camera.
-For our stylesheet (CSS) specification, please refer to our [source code](#Official-Sample).

 * In `VideoCapture.tsx`, add code for initializing and destroying some instances.
+The `VideoCapture` component helps decode barcodes via camera.
+For our stylesheet (CSS) specification, please refer to our [source code](#Official-Sample).

 ```tsx
 /* /components/VideoCapture/VideoCapture.tsx */